 - Game Drives, Seasonal Walking and Water Activities (Mokoro)

 - Good food and drink, and lots of it

 - Not too far from the airstrip and a short (20 min) flight from Maun

 - Private and exclusive concession – so no queues of Safari Vehicles

 Rra Dinare Camp: The Details

 When we arrived at Rra Dinare Camp there were bushbuck grazing under the walkways and elephant and buffalo right in front of the main Boma.
 On our game drive we saw many lion (with cubs) as well as mating leopard!
 On the guided walk we had to smartly avoid elephant rushing down to the river to drink.
 The place was absolutely teeming with wild animals.
 We were told that sightings of all the big five in a couple of days at Rra Dinare Camp are not unusual.
 Rra Dinare is definitely the most relaxed of the camps we’ve visited, and we liked that.
 One can sit and chat, drink and eat with little formality.
-The large walk-in tents are well appointed with an entrance “drawing room” and large comfortable bedroom and bathroom area.
+The large walk-in tents are well appointed with an entrance “drawing room” and a large comfortable bedroom and bathroom area.
 The shower at Rra Dinare Camp is outdoors.
-The other guests at the camp told us that Rra Dinare Camp was their favourite camp out of the many they had visited in the Okavango Delta.
+The other guests at the camp told us that Rra Dinare Camp was their favourite camp out of the many that they had visited in the Okavango Delta.
 The guided walking was the most exciting we have ever done and the Mokoro experience was the most beautiful that we have ever done.
 The sunsets at Rra Dinare Camp were magnificent!